 On every level, this is impressively accomplished cinema.

 Subdued in tone and stoic in its approach to the dangers that can decimate an entire community, Identifying Features is admirable in its restraint, and all the more powerful because of it.
 Through a superb central performance by Hernández, the film gives an intimacy and a human face to an ongoing tragedy which has reached almost epidemic levels in Mexico.
-The fact that it premieres in Sundance in the same year as a documentary by Ai Weiwei about ‘disappeared’ young people in Mexico is no coincidence.
+The fact that it premiered in Sundance in the same year as a documentary by Ai Weiwei about ‘disappeared’ young people in Mexico is no coincidence.
 But equally, as a portrait of motherhood and the anguish of losing a child, Identifying Features is painfully universal.
 Further festival berths are certain, and the film could generate similar levels of critical support and arthouse theatrical interest as another recent female-directed Mexican first feature, The Chambermaid.

 Magdalena is haunted by the moment that her teenage son announced that he planned to travel to America with his friend Rigo.
 And, as it’s the scene which opens the film and is repeated part of the way through, it takes on a weighted significance with the audience also.
 The face which stares into the camera and talks about finding work in Arizona is a child’s face.
 Innocent, clear-eyed and hopeful, it’s a face that we carry with us as the story unfolds.